t0ll1v3r/EC413/Verilog/SingleCycleProcessor/LabDescription.md

 ### For Readers

-This repository contains my solution for **EC413 Computer Organization - Lab 6: Single-Cycle Processor Design**.
+This folder contains my solution for **EC413 Computer Organization - Lab 6: Single-Cycle Processor Design**.
 The objective of this lab is to design, implement, and test a single-cycle 32-bit processor capable of executing basic arithmetic, logical, memory, and branch instructions.

 ### Overview